-A Disability is Defined by the Equality Act 2010
+A disability is defined by the Equality Act 2010

-You’re disabled under the Equality Act 2010 if you have a physical or mental impairment that has a ‘substantial’ and ‘long-term’ negative effect on your ability to do normal daily activities.
+You are disabled under the Equality Act 2010 if you have a physical or mental impairment that has a ‘substantial’ and ‘long-term’ negative effect on your ability to do normal daily activities.

 Declaring your disability

 There are 2 forms that it would be helpful for you to complete and send to email@example.com: